Labour movement: 19th century

+Worldwide

 The International Workingmen's Association, the first attempt at international coordination, was founded in London in 1864.
 The major issues included the right of the workers to organize themselves, and the right to an 8-hour working day.
 In 1871 workers in France rebelled and the Paris Commune was formed.
-From the mid-19th century onward the labour movement became increasingly globalised.
+From the mid-19th century onward the labour movement became increasingly globalised:

 The movement gained major impetus during the late 19th and early 20th centuries from the Catholic Social Teaching tradition which began in 1891 with the publication of Pope Leo XIII's foundational document, Rerum novarum, also known as "On the Condition of the Working Classes," in which he advocated a series of reforms including limits on the length of the work day, a living wage, the elimination of child labour, the rights of labour to organise, and the duty of the state to regulate labour conditions.

-In Britain, the term "new unionism" was used in the 1880s to describe an innovative form of trade unionism.
-The new unions were generally less exclusive than craft unions and attempted to recruit a wide range of workers.
-They recruited unskilled and semi-skilled workers, such as dockers, seamen, gasworkers and general labourers.
-To encourage more workers to join, these new unions kept their entrance fees and contributions at a relatively low level.
-Some new unions, such as the Dockers' Union and the Gasworkers developed in the direction of general unionism.

 Throughout the world, action by labourists has resulted in reforms and workers' rights, such as the two-day weekend, minimum wage, paid holidays, and the achievement of the eight-hour day for many workers.
 There have been many important labour activists in modern history who have caused changes that were revolutionary at the time and are now regarded as basic.
 For example, Mary Harris Jones, better known as "Mother Jones", and the National Catholic Welfare Council were important in the campaign to end child labour in the United States during the early 20th century.